Help End the Pain…

 The following video was filmed after Dr. Runels contracted with Dr. Andrew Goldstein to test methods developed by the O-Shot® provider group for treating Lichen Sclerosus.
 Dr. Runels flew to Dr. Goldstein’s office and demonstrated a technique using PRP prepared using methods used in the O-Shot® procedure.

-Since that time, the method proved to be helpful: dermatopathologist (looking at before and after biopsies of women suffering with lichen sclerosus and treated in this way) determined that most of the women showed improvement (less inflammation on biopsy).
+Since that time, the method proved to be helpful: dermatopathologist (looking at before and after biopsies of women suffering from lichen sclerosus and treated in this way) determined that most of the women showed improvement (less inflammation on biopsy).
 The women also reported a statistically significant improvement in symptoms!

-Still, we must be careful before saying that all women suffering with Lichen Sclerosus should be treated this way.
+Still, we must be careful before saying that all women suffering from Lichen Sclerosus should be treated this way.
 This method (developed by key members of the O-Shot® provider group) should undergo further evaluation by experts like Dr. Goldstein before becoming adopted by every physician.
 The way the PRP is prepared is important.
 How it’s injected is important.
 And, simply the diagnosis and thinking about lichen sclerosus should be done by someone familiar with other methods of treating the disease.

 Still, this research represents a MAJOR breakthrough in the treatment of the disease.
 Notice that stem cells were NOT used.
 Simply the technology and methods of preparing blood as worked out by the O-Shot® provider group.
 So…